Riduidel/aadarchi/base/README.md

 ##### System properties
 The component can be forced to rewrite the generated files by the common `force` flag.

-Diagrams will be generated in `agile.architecture.diagrams` folder, which defaults in Java code to `target/structurizr/diagrams`.
+Diagrams will be generated in `aadarchi.diagrams` folder, which defaults in Java code to `target/structurizr/diagrams`.